piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 - Building Multi-Stage CI/CD Pipelines
 - Implementing Deployment Strategies (Blue-Green, Canary)
 - Managing Pipeline Variables and Environments
-- Sample application:
+- Sample application: To be decided

 ### Day 12: Infrastructure as Code (IaC) and Azure DevOps 📟

 - Introduction to IaC and Tools
 - Creating Infrastructure Definitions
 - Automating Infrastructure Provisioning using ARM template
-- Using Terraform
+- Automating Infrastructure Provisioning using Terraform
-- sample app:
+- sample app: To be decided

 ### Day 13: Managing Containers and Microservices 🐋

 - Working with Containers in DevOps
 - Orchestrating Microservices with Kubernetes
 - Deploying Microservices
+- Overview of GitOps
-- Sample application: GitOps Pipeline for Patching Application Servers
+- Sample application: GitOps Pipeline for deploying a sample application(TBD)

 ### Day 14: Building a Complex Real-World Project 🌐